 Board Certified and Licensed Clinical Psychologist

-Dr. Ho is currently a professor at Pepperdine University Graduate School of Education and Psychology, where she teaches Psychopathology, Treatment Methods, and Statistical Analyses to Doctoral and Master students in Psychology.
-She currently serves as Consulting Neuropsychologist at Bridges To Recovery, an inpatient residential treatment center for adults.
-She is a neuropsychological trainer and consultant for the Center for Disease Control (CDC) Legacy Project and Los Angeles Department of Mental Health (LADMH).
-She also consults for Vericare, delivering bilingual mental health services to Mandarin speaking patients.
-In the past, she was a clinical consultant on the Community Partners in Care Project and the REACH NOLA Project, training community clinicians on the use of evidence-based cognitive behavioral therapies.
+Currently, Dr. Ho is a tenure-track, assistant professor of psychology at Pepperdine University Graduate School of Education and Psychology.
+She teaches Psychopathology, Treatment Methods, and Statistical Analyses to Doctoral and Master students in Psychology.
+She currently serves as Consulting Neuropsychologist at Bridges To Recovery, an inpatient residential treatment center for adults, and Consulting Forensic Psychologist at Promises Treatment Center, a drug and alcohol residential treatment program for professionals.
+She conducts regular trainings for mental health provides for Los Angeles Department of Mental Health (LADMH).
+In past years, she served as a neuropsychological trainer and consultant for the Center for Disease Control (CDC) Legacy Project, as a clinical consultant on the Community Partners in Care Project/Reach NOLA project, training community clinicians on the use of evidence-based cognitive behavioral therapies, and consulted for Vericare, delivering bilingual mental health services to Mandarin speaking patients.
 Dr Ho also conducts clinical research aimed at improving mental health care for low income families in community settings.
 She has a special interest in the arts and has developed a prevention program for children that utilizes Art and Music as the bases of therapeutic intervention entitled the STAGES Project.

-Dr. Ho contributes clinical research manuscripts to National and International psychological journals, and writes chapter contributions to Mental Health Textbooks and research articles illuminating issues regarding mental health treatment for high need populations.
+Dr. Ho regularly contributes clinical research manuscripts to National and International psychological journals, and writes chapter contributions to Mental Health Textbooks and research articles illuminating issues regarding mental health treatment for high need populations.
 She recently first-authored a chapter examining effective interventions for Conduct Disorder, and another chapter reviewing mental health status, treatment, and outcomes for ethnic minority families.
+She edited a book titled "Immigrants: Acculturation, Socioeconomic Challenges, and Cultural Psychology."
 A book that surveys novel treatment methods such as art therapy, music therapy, and virtual reality therapy is currently in development.

-For more information on Dr. Judy Ho's work at Pepperdine, please visit http://gsep.pepperdine.edu/welcome/faculty/default.htm?faculty=judy_ho and www.pepperdine.edu/pr/faculty/new-faculty/2010/judy-ho.htm
+For more information on Dr. Judy Ho's work at Pepperdine, please visit her faculty page

-To download Dr. Judy Ho's current curriculum vitae, please click here.
+To download Dr. Judy Ho's current vitae, please click here